Closure After Divorce: 9 Painful Truths About Letting Go Gracefully

 5. How do I let go gracefully when I feel anything but graceful?

-Letting go gracefully doesn’t mean you don’t cry or rage or ugly-text your best friend at 2 a.m.
+Letting go gracefully after a divorce doesn’t mean you don’t cry or rage or ugly-text your best friend at 2 a.m.
 It means you process those emotions and still choose not to go backward.
 It’s messy.
 It’s real.
 And that is graceful.

 6. Can closure after divorce happen if the relationship was abusive?